lifengli/uiserver/README.md

 By default, the http server binds to localhost or 0.0.0.0 at port 3000

-After provide a valid certificate, https server can be used on port 3001
+After provideing a valid certificate, https server can be used on port 3001

 ### Testing